 - Tolling public highways in Nevada

-- Transportation utility fees

 - State-level development impact fees

 - Payroll taxes

 - Income taxes in Nevada

-TOLLING PUBLIC HIGHWAYS IN NEVADA

-Tolling: considerations for Nevada (1/2)

-Currently, there are no toll roads operating in Nevada.
-Three potential limitations to tolling exist in the state: federally-imposed limitations, state constitutional limitations, and state statutory limitations.
-Each is discussed below, with some general conclusions on the following page.

-Federal limitations:
+- Transportation utility fees

-Tolling of federal-aid highways, generally considered interstate highways or major state highways, is prohibited under federal law.
-However, Congress has provided for two primary exceptions to this general prohibition.
-These exceptions allow states to:

-- toll new capacity, reconstruction of roadways, or replacement of capital facilities; and - toll HOV lanes, otherwise referred to as HOT (High-Occupancy Tolling) lanes
+New additions to the list: legal & policy implications Tolling: considerations for Nevada Three potential limitations to tolling exist in the state: federally-imposed limitations, state constitutional limitations, and state statutory limitations.
+1. Federal limitations: Tolling of federal-aid highways is generally prohibited under federal law.
+Two primary exceptions exist, subject to USDOT approval: - Tolling new capacity, reconstruction of roadways, or replacement of capital facilities; and - Tolling HOV lanes, otherwise referred to as HOT (High-Occupancy Tolling) lanes

-Several states have successfully requested permission from USDOT to toll segments of federal-aid highways under one of these exceptions in federal law.
+New additions to the list: legal & policy implications

+Tolling: considerations for Nevada

-State constitutional limitations:
+2. State constitutional limitations:

 Art.
 9, Sec.
-5 of the Nevada Constitution requires revenue collected from license or registration fees, or fuel tax, to be used for construction and maintenance of state highways.

-The issue of tolling as it relates to this constitutional clause arose in 2009 when the Legislature considered SB 206, which would have permitted private companies to operate toll roads in the state.
-While the bill did not pass, Legislative Counsel indicated the clause would likely require toll revenue to be deposited directly into the State Highway Fund.
-Therefore, it was determined that the Constitution likely prohibits a potential private toll operator from directly collecting any revenue from a toll road.
-Instead, should a private company operate a toll road, the revenue would need to be deposited into the State Highway Fund first.
+5 of the Nevada Constitution requires revenue collected from license or registration fees, or fuel tax, to be used for construction and maintenance of state highways. - In the 2009 session, the Legislature considered SB 206, which would have permitted private companies to operate toll roads in the state.
+A legal opinion by Legislative Counsel found that the Constitution likely prohibits a potential private toll operator from directly collecting any revenue from a toll road.
+Instead, should a private company operate a toll road, the revenue would need to be deposited into the State Highway Fund first. - This interpretation of Art.
+9, Sec.
+5 of the Nevada Constitution effectively regulates how toll revenue must be deposited but does not explicitly prohibit tolling highways in Nevada.
+New additions to the list: legal & policy implications Tolling: considerations for Nevada 3.
+State statutory limitations: